-William F. “Little Bill” Raidler – Riding With the Doolin Gang
+William F. “Little Bill” Radler – Riding With the Doolin Gang

-William F. “Little Bill” Raidler was an Old West outlaw and member of the Doolin-Dalton gang.
+William F. “Little Bill” Radler (aka Raidler) was an Old West outlaw and member of the Doolin-Dalton gang.

 Also See: